apache-superset/superset-ui/packages/superset-ui-number-format/README.md

 console.log(formatNumber('.2f', 1000));
 ```

-It is powered by a registry to support registration of custom formatting.
+It is powered by a registry to support registration of custom formatting, with fallback to `d3.format` and handle error for invalid format string.

 ```js
 import { getNumberFormatterRegistry, formatNumber, NumberFormatter } from '@superset-ui/number-format';